Praveen-Pasumarthi/agency/context.md

 Each client project deploys independently:
 - `npm run build` → creates `dist/`
-- Deploy `dist/` to Netlify/Vercel/GitHub Pages
+- Deploy `dist/` to Cloudflare Pages or Hostinger
 - Connect custom domain if client has one
 - SSL is automatic on all platforms